bisdn/bisdn.github.io/introduction_cawr.md

 ## Failover
 CAWR by design expects a multi-switch configuration (currently tested with 2).
-Each server networked using basebox is expected to have a pair of interfaces in bond mode.
+Each server connected to basebox is expected to have a pair of interfaces in bond mode.
 CAWR then takes care of routing the layer 2 traffic across the physical network.
-CAWR provides failover mechanism to deliver uninterrupted operation even if one of the switches goes down.
+CAWR provides failover mechanism to deliver uninterrupted operation even if one of the switches or bond ports goes down.

 ```text
 /server connectivity/